orf/blog-hugo/content/posts/apple-music/index.md

 {{< figure src="screenshot.png" >}}

 So we've got a music discovery service that does not let me discover music I've listened to.
-It's unresponsive, frequently crashes and sometimes creating a station just outright fails.
+It's unresponsive, frequently crashes, often de-syncs from my HomePod and sometimes creating a station just outright fails.
 But not with a message, oh no. Just a blank page.

 And to top it off now I'm stuck with the faint idea of a tune going around my head that I just cannot place.